 Transactional emails are service or non-marketing emails that are triggered by a transaction.
-This type of transactional messaging lets you notify your customers about different transactional events.

 In Microsoft Dynamics 365, you can trigger transactional sends using workflows.
 Using this feature allows you to craft your transactional emails directly in EasyEditor, personalise your emails using data you hold in Microsoft Dynamics, and send your transactional emails in real-time.

 Before you start

 You must not include any marketing content in transactional emails.